-Long term stress can cause a disruption in homeostasis and inflammation.
+Long-term stress can cause a disruption in homeostasis and inflammation.
 As you can see in the organization, the GI tract is greatly influenced by both the Sympathetic and Parasympathetic Nervous Systems.
-When placed under stress, the nervous system can affect food absorption, transit time of food – either faster or slower – and can even be the cause of muscle spasms.
+When placed under stress, the nervous system can affect food absorption, the transit time of food – either faster or slower – and can even be the cause of muscle spasms.

 Thankfully the mind is a powerful tool and it can be used to help manage the body’s response.

 The following suggestions can be used as tools, but they do take work.
 The good news is they get easier with time and practice.
 Just like we exercise our bodies, it’s important to exercise our minds to promote mental health.
-If you are quarantined alone or with your family at home and looking for something to do, equip yourself and your kids with these tools!
+Equip yourself (kids too) with these tools!
 You can use them for years to come.

 Tool 1: Reach out.

-In this time of isolation, reach out to friends and family.
+Reach out to friends and family.
 Relationships are an important part of life.
 Make them a priority!
-Utilizing technology to connect through Zoom, FaceTime, Teams, Google Hangout, and other live chat options can be a great way to connect with loved ones – safely!
+When face to face contact isn’t possible, utilizing technology to connect through Zoom, FaceTime, and other live chat options can be a great way to connect with loved ones!

 Tool 2: Practice gratitude.

-Who do you appreciate in this time of upside down?
-Teachers and school administrators have always been superstars, but they are really shining now.
-Sending a quick message of thanks is meaningful during their sleep-deprived alternative learning lesson planning.
-Similarly, janitors and other staff have been working tirelessly to keep our kids safe and get the logistics of learning moving.
+Who do you appreciate?
+Teachers and school administrators have always been superstars, but we really see them shining now.
+Sending a quick message of thanks can be meaningful to both parties.

 Do you have a role model who has been a great example in your life?
 A note of thanks letting them know of the impact they’ve made in your life can mean so much.

-There really are so many things to be thankful for during these times.
+There really are so many things to be thankful for.
 Simply writing down a list and placing it somewhere visible can be a good reminder of perspective when the going gets tough.